Measurement Error Mitigation in Quantum Computers Through Classical Bit-Flip Correction: Technical details of the simulations

 \subsection{Technical details for generating the experimental data on quantum hardware}

-Each of the data points in Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_simulator} to Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_hardware} is obtained by preparing 1050 random wave functions $\ket{\psi}$ using the circuits shown in Sec.~\ref{sec:results}.
+Each of the data points in Figs.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(c), \ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(f) and Figs.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_all}(c), \ref{fig:ibmq_burlington_london_two_qubit_vs_shots_all}(f) is obtained by preparing 1050 random wave functions $\ket{\psi}$ using the circuits shown in Sec.~\ref{sec:results}.
 While running the 1050 circuits is unproblematic for classical simulations, as of completion of this paper one can only submit 75 circuits per job to real quantum hardware.
 Thus, we divide them into 14 chunks of 75 circuits.
 This procedure is repeated for every value of $\nshots$.
-Since we have to run a considerable amount of jobs which might take some time depending on how busy the queue of the device is, we insert a job running the circuits for determining the bit-flip probabilities before every chunk.
+Since we have to run a considerable number of jobs, which might take some time depending on how busy the queue of the device is, we insert a job running the circuits for determining the bit-flip probabilities before every chunk.
 This way we can monitor the bit-flip probabilities over the duration of the run and detect potential outliers.

 Moreover, before running our circuits, we use the transpiler to optimize them for the hardware we intend to use.
-To ensure we have the same mapping between logical and physical qubits in every case, we inspect the transpiler results obtained for the circuits used to extract the bit-flip probabilities and to prepare the random wave function $\ket{\psi}$.
+To ensure that we have the same mapping between logical and physical qubits in every case, we inspect the transpiler results obtained for the circuits used to extract the bit-flip probabilities and to prepare the random wave function $\ket{\psi}$.
 For all the data reported in the main text we checked that the mapping between logical and physical qubits is indeed the same and the bit-flip probabilities we extract correspond to the qubits we use for generating our random wave functions.